alexiszbik/daisytest/README.md

-# daisytest
+# Daisy Test

+## Description

-Daisy Test : a simple project to test daisy boards
+This is a basic code to test Daisy board